-Some local authorities and housing associations may run mortgage rescue schemes independently but most have chosen to work with the Scottish Government in providing mortgage support to home owners as part of the Home Owners' Support Fund and its two schemes.
+Some local councils and housing associations might run mortgage rescue schemes independently but most have chosen to work with the Scottish government in providing mortgage support to home owners as part of the Home Owners' Support Fund and its 2 schemes.

-To find out if there are any mortgage rescue schemes run by local authorities and housing associations, ask your local authority.
+To find out if there are any mortgage rescue schemes run by local councils and housing associations, ask your local council.

-The Mortgage to Rent and the Mortgage to Shared Equity schemes are the two schemes that make up the Home Owners' Support Fund run by the Scottish Government.
+The Mortgage to Rent and the Mortgage to Shared Equity schemes are the 2 schemes that make up the Home Owners' Support Fund run by the Scottish government.

 What are the schemes

-The Scottish Government is running a pilot scheme called the Mortgage to Rent End of Term (EOT) Cases Pilot.
+The Scottish government is running a pilot scheme called the Mortgage to Rent End of Term (EOT) Cases Pilot.
 This extends the MTR scheme to homeowners whose interest only or endowment mortgage has come to the end of its term and who are unable to repay the principal sum.
-The EOT Cases Pilot is currently open until 30 June 2017.

 Who can apply

-- you have to get independent advice about your financial situation from a money adviser and your money adviser will submit the application form for you
+- you have to get independent advice about your financial situation from a money adviser and they will submit the application form for you

 - the value of your property must be no more than the local maximum property price.
-In some cases, the maximum price may be disregarded if the client has particular housing needs as a result of a disability
+In some cases, the maximum price might be disregarded if you're disabled and have particular housing needs

-- you must not have been able to make full payments on your mortgage for at least three months and have arrears of at least one month.
+- you must not have been able to make full payments on your mortgage for at least 3 months and have arrears of at least 1 month.
 A letter from your lender confirming this must be included with the application form.
-For the Mortgage to Rent End of Term Cases Pilot, you must be able to show that you are unable to agree with your lender on how to pay back the principal sum
+For the Mortgage to Rent End of Term Cases Pilot, you must be able to show that you can't agree with your lender on how to pay back the principal sum

 - you must not normally own a property elsewhere.
-In exceptional circumstances, this condition may be waived
+In exceptional circumstances, you might be allowed to apply

 - you or another joint owner intends to remain in the property and at least one of the owners must have lived in the property for at least 12 months